jeau/sandstorm-mavo-micro-app/README.md

     - `config.yaml` — config data from `config.html`
     - `images` — directory for multimedia uploads from the pages
     - `pages` — directory for pages (one sub-directory per page)
-        - `index` — home page of the micro-application, can't be deleted
+        - `home` — home page of the micro-application, can't be deleted
             - `body.html` — content of the page
             - `data.json` — mavo data of the page
         - `page` — a second page with the same sub-structure